vega/vega-lite/README.md

 npm link datalib
 ```

-Now all the changes you make in Datalib are reflected in your Vega-lite automatically.
+Now all the changes you make in Datalib are reflected in your Vega-Lite automatically.